 Putting relish on dishes can add a whole new dimension of flavor, and enhance basic foods.
 While relishes are commonly made from pickles, there is no reason not to be a little more inventive!
-Living in the south has tailored my taste buds to spicy foods, so I have come up with a hot, tangy and slightly sweet relish that’s sure to satisfy.
+If your taste buds like spicy foods, I have come up with a hot, tangy and slightly sweet relish that’s sure to satisfy.

 This relish is versatile and the perfect addition to a vast array of dishes.
 Pour it on top of cream cheese and serve along side crackers.
 Mix it into scrambled eggs or add it to a hot dog for a spicy kick!
 When vegetables are abundant during summer, saute diced squash and relish, then top with shredded cheese for some quick and fresh calabacitas.